SilkRose/Pony/stories/chaotic-crush/05-animal-articulation.md

 Fluttershy blushes.
 "That's okay.
 Actually, I've had a crush on you too, but, you know I'm way too shy to ask anypony out.
 Looks like you are too," Fluttershy giggles a little.

 Discord blushes.
-"So, do you wanna go out with me?"
+"So, do you want to go out with me?"

 Fluttershy replies, "Sure!"